bss-perseverantia/codeferno/README.md

 - `bottles`
 - `expo`

-Also, the script `make_booklet.pdf` creates the final problemset booklet, containing the introduction documents, and the three problems.
+Also, the script `make_booklet.py` creates the final problemset booklet, containing the introduction documents, and the three problems.